lasyan3/gfx_pack/Modifications/BreathOfTheWild_StaticFPS/readme.txt

 as a static fps target and it includes the stamina fix.
 I've also figured out a fix for the physics of arrow projectiles.

-To use it enable the graphic back and choose a preset fps target, or edit the rules.txt file to add a new preset.
+To use it enable the graphic pack and choose a preset fps target, or edit the rules.txt file to add a new preset.

 Original forum thread at https://forum.cemu.info/showthread.php/421